This tax calendar gives the due dates for filing returns and making deposits of excise taxes. Use this calendar with Publication 510

 Forms you may need - The following is a list and description of the excise tax forms you may need.

-- Form 11-C, Occupational Tax and Registration Return for Wagering - Use this form to register any wagering activity and to pay an occupational tax on wagering.
-File Form 11C if you are in the business of accepting wagers, including conducting a wagering pool or lottery, or are an agent of someone who accepts wagers.
+- Form 11C, Occupational Tax and Registration Return for Wagering.
+Use this form to register any wagering activity and to pay an occupational tax on wagering.
+File Form 11C if you’re in the business of accepting wagers, including conducting a wagering pool or lottery, or are an agent of someone who accepts wagers.
 You must file the form before you begin accepting wagers.
 After that, file the form by July 1 of each year.
-Also, see Form 730, later.
+Also, see Form 730 below.

 - Ship passenger tax, and